kibblewhite/HashiVaultCs/README.md

 ## Vault Configurations

-- Create a username/password authenication method
+- Create a username/password authentication method
     - This will be used to read role-id values and generate secret-id values from the staging approle secrets only, nothing more.
         - You can see that the paths defined in the ACL policy ```setup/vault/config/policies/approles/staging-userpass.hcl``` will allow access to this part of the system.
     - For the purpose of this documentation we will create a single username/password.
 However, this will not reflect the "real-world" configurations.